aammff456/JToHRevampedKit/docs/clientobjects/ButtonActivatedKillBrick.md

 # ButtonActivatedKillBrick

-▫️ <b>Type:</b> 🔲 BasePart
-▫️ <b>Description:</b> A KillBrick that is toggled on and off by a Button.
+A KillBrick that is toggled on and off by a Button.
 When enabled, it is opaque, can be collided with, and can deal damage.
 When disabled, it is transparent or invisible, cannot be collided with, and might not deal damage
 ▫️ <b>Use of Tags:</b> Can describe a group for a Button to target

 ## Structure